wstrm/neckup/README.txt

         - $ git clone git@github.com:willeponken/neckup.git
         - $ cd neckup

-    * Comepile neckup.go and show the different flags available,,
+    * Comepile neckup.go and show the different flags available,
         - $ go build neckup.go
         - $ ./neckup --help

-    * Create seperated or merged nginx server block(s).
+    * Create seperated or merged nginx server block(s),
         - see examples/nginx/neckup_*

     * Optionally add an init script for the process.
-      Feel free to add more scripts in "examples/".
+      Feel free to add more scripts in "examples/",
         - see examples/upstart/neckup.conf (upstart)

     * Reload nginx and start neckup and you should be good to go!